spec-dev/allo/guides/Writing-Live-Objects.md

 ```

 One other option instead of setting `autoSave: false` is to simply `return false` from your handler function itself.
 These are essentially equivalent.

+Just know that as long as your `uniqueBy` properties are set, you can call `await this.save()` whenever you need to.

 # Docs coming...